The Very Best Large Breed Dog Food

 Best dehydrated food: Stella & Chewy’s Raw Food

 Dehydrated dog foods like this one are formulated to mirror a dog’s ancestral diet, with 90 to 95 percent meat, organs, and bone, and zero grains, says Dr. Navratik.
 It’s healthier for your pup because it contains fewer fillers and preservatives than other dog foods and is formulated specifically to complement your large dog’s biology.
 That said, it is fortified with added vitamins and minerals, enhanced with probiotics and antioxidants, and includes cage-free chicken.
-It’s also pea-free, lentil-free, and potato-free, making it a smart choice for large dog breeds with food allergies or sensitivities.
+It’s also pea-free, lentil-free, and potato-free, making it a smart choice for large dog breeds with food allergies or sensitivities (here are more picks for the best dog foods for allergies).
 If your dog isn’t eating and it’s not a medical issue, this dehydrated dog food might help.

 - Lots of choices